mietek/halcyon-website/pages/reference/index.md

 > Type:                | version
 > Command-line option: | `--cabal-version=…`

-Version of _cabal-install_ to bootstrap or restore in the Cabal layer.
+Version of _cabal-install_ to bootstrap or restore in the Cabal directory.

 Supported versions include: